DeVdistress/cmake_test/README.md

-# cmake progect for testing its
+# cmake project for testing its